allenevans/shortsha/README.md

 # short-sha
-Github action to that sets a short version of the github SHA as an environment variable.
+Github action that sets a short version of the github SHA as an environment variable.

 ## Basic usage
 > Defaults to using the `GITHUB_SHA` value.